ros2/ros2_documentation/source/Contributing/Code-Style-Language-Versions.rst

 File Extensions
 ~~~~~~~~~~~~~~~

 * Header files should use the .hpp extension.

+  * rationale: Allow tools to determine content of files, C++ or C.

-Implementation files should use the .cpp extension.
+* Implementation files should use the .cpp extension.

-  * rationale: consistency.
-ROS2 auto-generated code and example code uses .hpp and .cpp extensions.
+  * rationale: Allow tools to determine content of files, C++ or C.

 Variable Naming
 ~~~~~~~~~~~~~~~